Neela Rasgotra: Season 15

 In "The Family Man," Neela is in a pre-coital position with Simon in her apartment while her phone rings.
 He urges her not to take it, but she does, and finds that Duke wants her to meet with the Head of Surgery.
-Though she claimed that she only met with Duke to 'get Dubenko off her case,' she is now seriously considering taking them up on their offer.
+Though she claimed that she only met with Duke to ‘get Dubenko off her case,’ she is now seriously considering taking them up on their offer.
 Simon is obviously disappointed, but acts happy for her.

 During the Valentine’s episode of the Season, "The Beginning of the End," Simon and Neela are revealing their most romantic Valentine’s celebrations: Her most romantic one was at fifteen and her boyfriend bought her a plastic tiara, and took her out, telling her that she deserved to be treated like a queen.
 Simon agrees fully.
 He suggests that they take a trip together.
 While at the hospital, she receives a CD in the mail from her old flame, Ray Barnett; it holds a poignant love song by Pete Yorn.
 She sees her old attending, John Carter who notes that the "grasshopper is now the teacher."
 Later in the episode she is left a map with a heart-stickered destination on it from Simon Brenner.
 She shows up at a balcony overlooking the Chicago River.
 She sees him down below and he runs up to her, calling out in Italian.
 He reaches her and hands her Italy pamphlets, telling her that they are at the closest thing to a canal right now, but it will change.
 Simon tells her that he wants them to take a week off in April and take her to Venice.
 She smiles and says that it definitely constitutes as a romantic gesture.
 He responds saying that that was nothing and it was just the beginning, surely foreshadowing things to come.
-They enjoy the moment with each other, leading to her new favorite Valentine's celebration.
+They enjoy the moment with each other, leading to her new favorite Valentine’s celebration.

 Neela learns from Morris about Simon's childhood and is upset he never mentioned it to her.
-In recent weeks Simon has not been around as much and always evades questions about his childhood.
+In recent weeks Simon hasn't been around as much and always evades questions about his childhood.
 Eventually they get into a fight and she tells him that there are better people for both of them out there.
 This signifies that Neela has broken up with Simon.

 During a trip to Seattle to deliver some donated organs, Neela and Sam briefly meet Carol Hathaway and Dr. Doug Ross, learning that the pair worked at County General in the past.